Azure/azure-microprofile/config-keyvault/README.md

 ## Authentication

 The library uses `DefaultAzureCredential` to authenticate with Azure Key Vault.
-See [Default Azure credential](https://learn.microsoft.com/en-us/azure/developer/java/sdk/identity-azure-hosted-auth#default-azure-credential) for more details.
+See [Default Azure credential](https://learn.microsoft.com/en-us/azure/developer/java/sdk/identity-azure-hosted-auth#default-azure-credential) for more details on how to configure the authentication.

 ## Usage guide